 KIPT is a member of Kangaroo Island Conservation Landholders Association.
 The group aims to bring together Island landholders who own land for conservation purposes.
 KIPT owns more than 25,400 hectares of land, and 7,300 hectares (or 29 per cent) of it is remnant native vegetation.
 We hope through this group to contribute to the conservation of land and the species it supports.

 KIPT has given permission for the local Land for Wildlife group to access its properties to survey for the KI dunnart, which is a flagship species on the island and is one of the 20 mammal species identified for priority action in the Australian Government’s Threatened Species Strategy.
 Its current distribution and population on Kangaroo Island is unknown and difficult to estimate due to its elusive habits.
 The KI dunnart is only known from a total of 35 records and six current locations, all of which are within Flinders Chase National Park.

 The company and its forestry manager PF Olsen are part of the Kangaroo Island Feral Pig Stakeholder Group.
 The group is made up of KI Natural Resources Management staff and private landholders.
 With support from the Office of the Commissioner for Kangaroo Island, the group has surveyed West End landholders and is working on a co-ordinated management strategy to counter the effects of feral pigs on farming.

 Penneshaw Easter Art Exhibition

 The biannual Penneshaw Easter Art Exhibition is the premier event for Kangaroo Island’s thriving arts community.
-The Company was pleased to be able to sponsor a Major Prize at the 2018 event in March-April.
+The Company was pleased to be able to sponsor a Major Prize at the 2018 event.
 The Photography Prize was won by acclaimed local photographer Quentin Chester, whose dramatic landscapes – often in black and white – present a unique interpretation of the Island’s stunning natural environment.
 You can see Quentin’s winning work at our Dauncey Street office in Kingscote.

 KI Cup Racing Carnival

 Kangaroo Island Plantation Timbers is pleased to sponsor the Island’s premier event – The Kangaroo Island Cup Racing Carnival.